hardliner66/GoWebMock/README.md

 - httpStatusCode: the response code, which should be returned

 Everything located in the static folder, will be served like a webserver would.

+To persist data, you can use the GlobalStorage function.
+- This function takes a callback.
+Inside this callback you can access a global object called "data", in which the everything is stored.
+- The data object is persisted to disc when the process terminates and loaded when the process starts.
+- The data object is only accessible through the GlobalStorage function, because of the mutex, to prevent race conditions.
+- The GlobalStorage functions returns the return value of the callback.